lucperkins/grpc-web/README.md

 }
 ```

 ### 2. Build the server

-Next you need to have a gRPC server that implements the service interface and a
+Next, you need to create a gRPC server that implements the service interface and a
 gateway that allows the client to connect to the server.
 Our example builds a
 simple C++ gRPC backend server and the Envoy proxy.
 You can find out more in
 the [Echo Example](net/grpc/gateway/examples/echo).

 ### 3. Write your JS client